easydeploy-cloud/atlantis-blog/README.md

-# Atlantis integartion with GitHub
+# Atlantis integration with GitHub

 ## Commands to install Docker in Amazon Linux 3